Arts Education (2022)

-Code Paper Title Occurrence / Location DANCE101 Dance, Movement and Culture 19B (Hamilton) This paper provides practical experience with different forms of dance, an introduction to choreography, and a critical examination of how dance is influenced by societal and cultural issues.
-EDART100 Engaging with Arts Education in the Community 19A (Block) & 19A (Block - Tauranga) This paper aims to develop students' strength in learning and teaching selected arts disciplines in school and community settings.
+Code Paper Title Points Occurrence / Location DANCE101 Dance, Movement and Culture 15.0 22B (Hamilton) This paper provides practical experience with different forms of dance, an introduction to choreography, and a critical examination of how dance is influenced by societal and cultural issues.

-Code Paper Title Occurrence / Location DANCE301 Performing Dance 19A (Hamilton) This paper offers an advanced study of choreography for performance, focussing on solo choreography, critical reflections on embodiment, gender and culture in dance, and a final public performance production.
+Code Paper Title Points Occurrence / Location DANCE301 Performing Dance 15.0 22A (Hamilton) This paper offers an advanced study of choreography for performance, focussing on solo choreography, critical reflections on embodiment, gender and culture in dance, and a final public performance production.